 Grading disputes (other than simple addition errors) will only be considered if submitted in writing within 3 class-days of the due date.
 Grading disputes will only be addressed in person.
 Any assignment/exam grade that is being disputed will be evaluated as a whole, meaning the score could go up or down and the new score is non-negotiable.
-All grade disputes must be handled before the end of the last exam period (8/9).
+All grade disputes must be handled within 24 hours of the completion of the final exam.